 - Grade Disputes : The removal or change of an incorrect grade from a student’s record shall only be done pursuant to Education Code Section 76232, or by an alternative method that ensures that each student shall be afforded an objective and reasonable review of the requested grade change.
 Since the procedure requires that the student first request a grade change from the instructor, provisions shall be made to allow another faculty member to substitute for the instructor if the student has filed a discrimination complaint, the instructor is not available or where the College District determines that it is possible that there may have been gross misconduct by the original instructor.
 In the case of perceived mistake, fraud, bad faith, or incompetence, the student may pursue a grade grievance (see (BP/AP 5530- Student Rights and Grievances).
 (BP/AP 4231 Grade Changes for full procedure).

 Academic Accommodations due to Disability - Complaints under Section 504 and/or Americans with Disabilities Act are made to the Section 504 Coordinator in Office of Student Services.
 Students are encouraged to start the process with their DSS Specialist, and if it is not resolved at this level, it moves to the DSS Director.
 If the issue it cannot not resolved at that level, it will be forwarded to the Dean of Student Services/5043 Coordinator.
-Follow this link to access Board Policy No, 5140, Academic Accommodations for Students with Disabilities.
+Please see Board Policy No, 5140, Academic Accommodations for Students with Disabilities for more information.

 Accreditation - Southwestern College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).
 Accredited colleges are recognized by the United States Department of Education (DOE) as providing educational programs, services, and training that meet acceptable levels of quality.
 For questions or comments related to accreditation at Southwestern College, please contact Minou Spradley, Accreditation Liaison Officer, at email@example.com or (619) 482-6337.
 Students and members of the public who desire to file a formal complaint to the ACCJC about Southwestern College can view complaint requirements and processes at the following Complaint Process webpage.
 The ACCJC is located at 10 Commercial Blvd, Ste 204, Novato, CA 94949, and can be contacted by phone at (415) 506-0234.

 College Police Complaint - Any person who is dissatisfied with police services or has been subjected to or witnessed misconduct by police personnel may initiate a complaint.
-Complaints may be made by speaking directly with College or Police Administration or by filling out and submitting a complaint form.
+Complaints may be made by speaking directly with College or Police Administration or by filling out and submitting a College Police Complaint Form.
 Persons wishing to voice their complaint may contact the Chief of Police or a Police Sergeant by calling (619) 482-6380 or by calling the Office of the Vice President of Business and Financial Affairs at (619) 482-6311.
 A written complaint can be submitted by mail or dropped off in person and directed to the Chief of Police in Room 105D or the Vice President of Business and Financial Affairs in Room 1652 at Southwestern College, 900 Otay Lakes Road, Chula Vista, CA 91910.
-Follow this link to access the College Police Complaint Form.

 Student Rights and Grievances - Students may initiate grievance procedures when they believe they have been subject to unjust action or the denial of rights as stipulated in published District policies/procedures, state laws, or federal laws.
 Such action may be instituted by a student against another student, a staff member, a faculty member, or an administrator.
 When a student believes an injustice has been done, the student may seek resolution as outlined in Student Rights and Grievances - Board Policy (BP) 5530 and Administrative Procedure (AP) 5530